 Shellfish production and relay areas must be classified according to the levels of microbiological contamination (E. coli) detected in flesh samples from the area.

-Any sea, estuarine or lagoon area, containing either natural beds of bivalve molluscs or sites used for the cultivation of bivalve molluscs, and from which live bivalve molluscs are taken.
+Any sea, estuarine or lagoon area, containing either natural beds of bivalve molluscs or sites used for the cultivation of bivalve molluscs, and from which live bivalve molluscs are harvested for human consumption.

 Any sea, estuarine or lagoon area with boundaries clearly marked and indicated by buoys, posts or any other fixed means.
-A relay area is used exclusively for the natural purification of live bivalve molluscs to remove microbiological contamination.
+A relay area is used exclusively for the natural purification of live bivalve molluscs to remove microbiological contamination on a all in all out batch basis.

 Information on Shellfish Food Standards Scotland